okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-keep-me-signed-in/main/index.md

 * Require multifactor authentication (MFA).
 * Prompt users for MFA after its lifetime expires for the device cookie.

 To create a new policy rule, send a POST request to the `/api/v1/policies/{policyId}/rules` endpoint.
+See [Create a policy rule](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/#tag/Policy/operation/createPolicyRule).

 Include the following:

 * Set the value of `policyId` to that of the policy you created in [Create a global session policy](#create-a-global-session-policy).
 * Provide a value for `id`.